 Archaeology, wrecks and cultural heritage studies which included determining the

 number of maritime sites and finds such as known wrecks, reported losses and recorded obstructions within the windfarms.
-FTT agreed with HMRC that these works did not relate to the design of the wind turbines themselves but did not on their impact on construction.
+FTT agreed with HMRC that these works did not relate to the design of the wind turbines themselves but did impact on construction.

 Noise assessment studies to assess the impact of the proposed windfarm during the construction and operational phase were deemed duplicate to the marine mammal studies and too remote to qualify for allowances.